mapillary/mapillary-js/README.md

 # MapillaryJS

 MapillaryJS is a client-side JavaScript library for interactive, extendable street imagery map experiences on the web.
 It takes spatial, semantic, and texture data and renders it using WebGL.
-MapillaryJS can be augmented and extended with custom rendering, animation, camera controls, interactivity, and data providers.
+MapillaryJS can be customized with camera controls, user interactivity, and data providers and it can be augmented with geospatial rendering, animation, and content placement.

 <a href="https://www.mapillary.com">
 <img width="100%" alt="Mapillary" src="https://user-images.githubusercontent.com/2492302/117429732-9dbe1e80-af27-11eb-9531-47ae4df50c65.png">